mlcommons/ck/docs/mlperf-education-workgroup.md

 with several other engineers to automate the record-breaking MLPerf inference benchmark submission for Qualcomm AI 100 devices.

-The goal of this group is to help users automate all the steps to prepare and run MLPerf benchmarks across any ML models, data sets, frameworks, compilers and hardware.
+The goal of this group is to help users automate all the steps to prepare and run MLPerf benchmarks across any ML models, data sets, frameworks, compilers and hardware using the MLCommons CM framework.

 Here is an example of current manual and error-prone MLPerf benchmark preparation steps: